 Thus, we bid Switzerland a fond farewell and headed to Breisach, Germany and our cruise ship, the M. S. Deutschland.

 Beisach was a tiny town with a main square, a few cafes and shops, and a cathedral looming over the town from a hill.
+We had a couple of hours before dinner and decided to climb to the cathedral.

 A majority of Breisach was destroyed during World War II and had to be rebuilt.
 Most of the rebuilding focused on the traditional to maintain the town’s charm.
 We simply drank in all of the old-looking commercial signs and the incredible flower boxes dripping with color hanging from the windows.
 Yes, we imagined that Germany would look this way.
 We were not disappointed.